MingtaoGuo/DragGAN_pytorch/README.md

 cd DragGAN_stylegan3
 ```
 - Dependencies:
-We recommend running this repository using [Anaconda](https://docs.anaconda.com/anaconda/install/).
+We recommend running this repository using [Anaconda](https://docs.anaconda.com/anaconda/install/) or Docker.
-All dependencies for defining the environment are provided in `environment.yaml`.
+All dependencies for defining the environment are provided in `environment.yaml` and `Dockerfile` .

 ### Dragging
 Downloading the stylegan2 pretrained models: